Horses

 My House of Lords dinner disaster

 It was just a straightforward dinner in the bosom of the House of Lords, talking to members of the Jockey Club.
 What could possibly go wrong?
 When I rashly accepted with gay abandon the invitation to speak to them after dinner, I’d forgotten that I’d been quite punchy about the club over the past decade in the Daily Telegraph.
 Forgotten, that is, until I arrived at the Victoria Tower Gardens gate to the welcoming grunt of: ‘Well, you’ve been bloody rude about us in the past, so let’s see what you’ve got to say for yourself now.’
-I could see one of the more senior members of the club was
+I could see one of the more senior members of the club was itching to give me a good whack with his walking stick.

 Only the Tote can save British racing

 For the past 30 years Robin Oakley has taken you through the front door of the horse-racing world and kept you in the best of company.
 There’s not a chance of me lasting that long, and more often than not when I try to shine a light on the sport’s brilliant mix of heroes, narcissists and geniuses it will be via the back door.
 Alex Frost falls firmly into the genius category, so I went to see him in London last week – and I arrived bang out of sorts.
-My Oura Ring informed me that I had 26 low blood oxygen incidents during the night and my sleep apnea
+My Oura Ring informed me that I had 26 low blood oxygen incidents during the night and my sleep apnea mask is making weird noises.
+And combining microdosing Mounjaro with getting soaked in the wrong gear at the Countryside Day at Cheltenham had made me ‘a bit off’.

 After 30 years, it’s farewell to The Turf

 It was Frank Johnson who as The Spectator’s editor asked me to mix my then day job as the BBC’s political editor with writing this column.
 For someone starstruck by racing as a 12-year-old, bicycle propped against the old Hurst Park racecourse wall to watch the jousting jockeys in their myriad colours flash by, the opportunity was irresistible.
 It felt like a pass into a magic world: mingling in the winners’ enclosure with the titans of the sport, arriving at bustling stable-yards in the early hours amid the swish of brooms and clatter of buckets, relishing frosty mornings on downland turf as strings of skittish two-year-olds learned their trade.
-Memories

 My most profitable day on a racecourse ever

 The Champions Day finale at Ascot gave us, as it should, the best race of the season.
 Thanks to weather patterns that for once provided not soggily risky October ground but perfect ‘good’ going, few quality horses ducked the meeting.
 In the Champion Stakes, arguably the three best ten-furlong horses in Europe – Delacroix from Ireland, Ombudsman from England and Calandagan from France – took each other on.
 In the Eclipse, Aidan O’Brien’s Delacroix had chinned Ombudsman in the dying strides.
-Delacroix then collected the Irish Champion Stakes at Leopardstown, with Ombudsman absent because his trainer John Gosden didn’t fancy ‘running against multiple entries from one stable on a track
+Delacroix then collected the Irish Champion Stakes at Leopardstown, with Ombudsman absent because his trainer John Gosden didn’t fancy ‘running against multiple entries from one stable on a track with a short straight’ (whose stable could he have had in mind?).

 Gambling tax hikes could kill British racing

 Back in the days when politicians were real flesh and blood rather than social media pushovers, I sat down with the then-chancellor Kenneth Clarke for a BBC interview.
 ‘Live or pre-record, Robin?’ he asked as we were mic’d up.
 I have long relished his reply when I confirmed it was the latter: ‘Pity.
 I always prefer the lives.
 It’s that extra frisson you get from feeling that, in a mere half-sentence, you can destroy your entire career.’
-Many of us like to add a little risk to our lives – if you include playing the National Lottery some 22 million people in Britain have a gamble in the average month
+Many of us like to add a little risk to our lives – if you include playing the National Lottery some 22 million people in Britain have a gamble in the average month – and betting on horseracing has always added a hefty frisson to my pleasures.
+It helps to make racing the most companionable sport there is: ‘How did yours do in the last?

 My favourite memory of Geoff Lewis

 To be a great jockey takes character as well as ability and Geoff Lewis, whom we have lost at 89, had that in spades.
 As the sixth of a Welsh labourer’s 13 children, he put in a 5.30 a.m. milk round before he went to school.
 When the family moved to London, and before he started on five shillings a week as an apprentice to Ron Smyth in Epsom, he was a diminutive pageboy at the Waldorf hotel, a role that wasn’t aided by his severe stutter.
-‘It was sometimes so bad,’ he once said, ‘that if I paged somebody they’d probably left before I could get the name out.’
+‘It was sometimes so bad,’ he once said, ‘that if I paged somebody they’d probably left before I could get the name out.

 Being a jockey is a tough ride

 It has been quite some year for jockey-churning, the latest example being the mid-season decision by owner-breeder Imad Al Sagar to drop Hollie Doyle as his retained rider.
 ‘A change of strategy,’ said racing manager Teddy Grimthorpe after Hollie’s 38 winners for the partnership including three Group 1s on Nashwa.
 It was nevertheless an eyebrow-raiser since the chosen replacement for Hollie, the rider of more than 1,000 winners including the first Classic success for a woman, is champion jockey Oisin Murphy.
-Oisin of course is one of the best riders in the world, as good at his post-race reporting and analysis as he is in the saddle, but his availability
+Oisin of course is one of the best riders in the world, as good at his post-race reporting and analysis as he is in the saddle, but his availability is the question.
+He already has retainers with Qatar Racing and Prince Faisal which will take priority.

 ‘Boldness was his friend in betting and in life’: A tribute to the great Barry Hills

 I have always enjoyed Royal Windsor Racecourse, as it styles itself.
 It may not have quite so many dignitaries popping in from the castle up the road as Royal Ascot does, but it has long been famed for its friendliness and approachability.
 Jockeys moving from the weighing room to join their mounts under the parade ring trees pick their way between picnics and the Pimm’s and Caribbean cocktail outlets, readily pausing for autographs.
 In times long past, a former clerk of the course once responded to jockeys complaining about the cold autumn changing room by bringing in a bottle of whisky from the Stewards’ Room.
-Watching young Olivia Tubb win

 The racing victory I’ve enjoyed the most

 Allegedly the most effective rain dance in the world is that performed by Native American Hopi Indians.
 The biennial 16-day rite conducted by the Snake and Antelope fraternities involves participants jiving around a column of rock in feathered dress carrying snakes in their hands and mouths.
 As our dry spring moves into what could be an even drier summer, the local shops in Newmarket, Lambourn and Middleham might be wise to stock up on feathers and plastic reptiles.
-Fortunately, before Sandown’s key evening meeting last Thursday there had been just enough precipitation to take the sting out of the ground and embolden trainer Ed Walker to run his talented Almaqam,
+Fortunately, before Sandown’s key evening meeting last Thursday there had been just enough precipitation to take the sting out of the ground and embolden trainer Ed Walker to run his talented Almaqam, an entry in the Prix de l’Arc de Triomphe, in the feature event, the Group 3 Brigadier Gerard Stakes.